trayla/ssp/README.md

 sudo /opt/mgmt/ssp/platform.sh remove
 ```

 After completion the system will be restarted.
-It takes a couple minutes of until all virtual machines and services are up an running.
+It takes a couple minutes until all virtual machines and services are up an running.

 ## Result